Skip to main content

 MD, MSC

-Dr. D’Urzo provided clinical leadership for the development of the tool and academic detailing topic.
+Dr. D’Urzo provided clinical leadership for the development of the tool and academic detailing topic and was offered compensation for his role.

 This site uses cookies to improve visitor experience and functioning.
 By scrolling this page, clicking a link or continuing to browse, you agree to the use of cookies.
 Please consult your browser settings (and browser plugins) to configure whether and how you receive cookies.